peterwang45a/popl-2020-artifact/README.md

 * Expected Outputs: contains the final outputs of the experimental examples as obtained by us (see Table 2 and Table 3 in Section 9.2)
 * CFG: contains a C++ tool for obtaining Control Flow Graphs of programs
 * Synthesis: contains a Matlab implementation for obtaining the results in our paper
-* Custom: contains two folders named Custom_inputs and Custom_outputs, the users can put the custom inputs into Custom_inputs, and the final outputs will be put into Custom_outputs automatically by our bash scripts.
+* Custom: contains two folders named "Custom_inputs" and "Custom_outputs", the users can put the custom inputs into "Custom_inputs", and the final outputs will be put into "Custom_outputs" automatically by our bash scripts.

 ## Prerequisites
 Our codes are written in C++ and Matlab.
 C++ is used for creating the Control-Flow Graphs of input programs and Matlab is used for the main RSM synthesis algorithm (which involves symbolic computations and an optimization problem).
 Moreover, we use Bash scripts for connecting the different components.
 Hence, we suggest that you run the artifact in a Linux environment or the provided virtual machine.